Calls within Erasmus+ for projects within education

 Erasmus+ supports international collaboration and exchange within education, training, youth and sport.

-An application within the Erasmus+ calls listed below must be sent to the International Relations Office at KI (email@example.com) for review at least 3 weeks before application deadline.
+Applications within the Erasmus+ calls listed below must be sent to the International Relations Office at KI (email@example.com) for review at least 3 weeks before application deadline.
+The application/mandate letter must be sent to the same address at least 2 weeks before application deadline, and will thereafter be signed by Grants Office.
 It must also be accompanied by an application assurance form signed by the Department/s involved.
+All the projects below are managed (both pre and post contract) by the applicant and the applicant’s department, not by Grants Office.

 The aim is to support the modernisation, accessibility and internationalisation of higher education in the Partner Countries (certain countries outside the EU/EEA area) and promote cooperation between Programme Countries (EU/EEA) and eligible Partner Countries.
 At least three Programme Countries with minimum one HEI from each must be part of the project.